kryptobi/database-easy-log/README.md

 1. `SaveChangesWithLog(Guid? userId, Cancellationtoken token)`

  This method will save any changes at your entity which are saved in the ef core changetracker.
-The userId should be this one who changed the entity. if there is no userId given, the log entry will saved it as an "system" changed event
+The userId should be this one who changed the entity. if there is no userId given, the log entry will saved it as an system changed event

 2. SaveChangesWithLog(Guid? userId, IReadOnlyList<strings> propertiesToIgnore, Cancellationtoken token)

 This method is similar to the first one but you can give the method a list of property names which will not be logged from your entity.

-### configuration
+### Configuration
 First thing first.
 Before we can use the framework, we have to create an migrationscript and configure the entity model builder. your migratescript and modelbuilder which you created should look like this